jacklxc/ScientificDiscourseTagging/README.md

 This is a discourse tagger that tags each clause in a given paragraph from a biomedical paper with 8 types of discourse types, such as "fact", "method", "result", "implication" etc. The paper will be available as soon as it's published.

+For the implementation of feature-based CRF for evidence fragment detection, please refer to [FigureSpanDetection](https://github.com/jacklxc/FigureSpanDetection).

-If you have any question, please contact xiangcil@usc.edu.
+If you have any question, please contact lixiangci8@gmail.com.

 ## Requirements
 * Python 3